fluent/fluent-plugin-splunk/README.tcp.md

 {"time": 1490862563, "method": "GET", path: "/", code: 200}
 ```

-If your record already have the column for timestamp, this parameter should be `false`.
+If your record already has the column for a timestamp, this parameter should be `false`.

 ### time_key